ngaskill/headlessapis.wedeploy.io/content/docs/my-user-account/workflow-tasks/custom-actions/custom-actions.md

 }
 ```

-When navigating through the list of entities, the link to each entity can be found with the rel `self`.
+When navigating through a list of entities, the `self` rel contains the link to each entity.

-### Assign workflow task to me
+### Assign a Workflow Task to Me

-To perform this action, you don't need any additional attibute.

-This is an example of the request:
+You don't need additional attributes to perform this action.
+Here's an example of the request:

 ```bash
 curl --request POST \